trendxbets-dev/trendx-docs/docs/intro.md

 🪩 TL;DR

-TrendsX Bets is where data meets conviction.
+TrendX Bets is where data meets conviction.
 A market that turns human curiosity into a tradable asset — speculation without noise, hype, or manipulation.